jbe/simple-immutable/README.md

 #### forEach(func)

-Call `func` on each key/value in the array or object, passing `value, key, objectValue`.
+Call `func` on each key/value pair in the array or object, passing `value, key, objectValue`.
 SimpleImmutable equivalent of JavaScript `.forEach`.

 #### filter(func)

-Call `func` on each value in the array, returning a new array consisting of all elements for which func returned true, preserving their order.
+Call `func` on each value in the array, returning a new `SimpleImmutable` array consisting of all elements for which func returned true, preserving their order.
 Only valid on arrays.
 SimpleImmutable equivalent of `[].filter`.

-#### map(fn)
+#### map(func)

 Call `func` on each value in the array, returning a new array consisting of the returned values.
 Only valid on arrays.
 SimpleImmutable equivalent of `[].map`.